filijiri/studna/README.md

 --------

 ### Players
-Red player: left and right arrow keys to move, down to start
+Red player: left and right to move, down to start

 Yellow player: A and D to move, S to start